joelouthan/Theologicus/src/luke/luke24.md

 >we come to you rejoicing
 >With our hands lifted high to the sky
 >when the world wonders why
->we just tell them we are loving our King.
+>we just tell them we are loving our King.[^1]

->
-TODO: credit
+[^1]: Jernigan, Dennis.
+"We Will Worship and Sing." bandcamp.
+Accessed March 9, 2025. https://richandfriends.bandcamp.com/track/we-will-worship-the-lamb-of-glory.